The Mizel Museum partners with the USC Shoah Foundation to offer Eyewitness to History: A Holocaust Survivor Speaks virtually.

 The program’s curriculum is scaffolded to ensure the presentation is grade level appropriate and addresses Colorado State requirements in the Holocaust and Genocide Studies in Public Schools bill.
 Each program includes a 45-minute session guided by a Mizel Museum educator, encouraging student participation throughout the session.

-Virtual Eyewitness to History has three distinct programs:
+Virtual Eyewitness to History has five distinct programs:

 - Jack Adler: A Slave Laborer in the Holocaust